Health Benefits

 - Theobromine supports focus without jitters

-Research: Clinical trials demonstrate improved attention span and cognitive processing speed
+Research: Based on limited studies, clinical trials suggest improved attention span and cognitive processing speed

 Antioxidant Protection

-Powerful free radical scavenging with 8.54 µM TE/mL ABTS activity
+Laboratory studies show significant free radical scavenging with ABTS activity of 8.54 µM TE/mL

 - Neutralizes harmful free radicals